-The Macaulay Development Trust is a charity which supports excellent research into sustainable use of land and natural resources, for the benefit of people, their communities and the environment which aligns with the vision and legacy of TB Macaulay.
-It has financial investments, which are managed on an ethical basis, and some investment property which generate the funds which are subsequently disturbed in grants.
+The Macaulay Development Trust is a charity which supports excellent research into the sustainable use of land and natural resources, for the benefit of people, their communities and the environment which aligns with the vision and legacy of TB Macaulay.
+It has financial investments, which are managed on an ethical basis, and some investment property which generate the funds which are subsequently distributed in grants.

 T B MACAULAY

 Thomas Bassett Macaulay was a descendant of the Macaulays of Lewis.
 His father was born in Fraserburgh and built up the Sun Life Assurance Company of Canada.
 His mother was from Edinburgh and two of his uncles were doctors trained in Aberdeen.
 T B Macaulay spent most of his life in Canada although he retained very strong connections with Scotland.

 T B Macaulay became President of the Sun Life Assurance Company but had extensive outside interests including medical and agricultural research.
 In his leisure time, he was personally and directly involved both in improving the bloodlines of Holstein cattle and in carrying out experiments on breeding of maize with a view to developing an early ripening variety suited to Canadian conditions.
-In 1928 TB Macaulay established an experimental farm on Lewis to conduct research on the soils and land surface character in an attempt to improve agriculture and the use of land to support the socio-economic development of rural Scotland.
+In 1928 T B Macaulay established an experimental farm on Lewis to conduct research on the soils and land surface character in an attempt to improve agriculture and the use of land to support the socio-economic development of rural Scotland.

-Subsequently, TB Macaulay received honorary degrees from Aberdeen, Edinburgh and Glasgow Universities in recognition his contribution both personally, and through the research institute he established, to Scottish agriculture.
+Subsequently, T B Macaulay received honorary degrees from the universities of Aberdeen, Edinburgh and Glasgow in recognition of his contribution both personally, and through the research institute he established, to Scottish agriculture.
 The work of the Macaulay Land Use Research Institute is continued today by the James Hutton Institute.